61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Add Vertical Hanging Space in Your Shower

 The shower really is one of the most underutilized storage secrets in a camper!
-A tension rod will add SO many more options for storage – this picture has individual items hanging from it, but you could also buy some hanging shoe/sweater organizers for more space.
-Best of all, it’s really easy to take down when you want to use the shower!
+A tension rod will add SO many more options for storage!
+We love using it to hang dry clothes and hang extra storage when not in use.

 curtain rod for storage in rv